What fails faster than me trying not to eat Taco Bell when I’m trying to lose weight?

 The lighter loads are chugging along at only 1,060 feet per second.

 Swap in a magazine full of supersonics and bam you got your long-range performance back at the sacrifice of getting a little louder.

-For this the Fiocchi 300 Blackout load is perfect.
-This is brass cased premium round loaded with one bad projectile.
-The projectile is from Hornady and weighs 125 grains.
+For this, the Fiocchi load is perfect.
+This is a brass-cased premium round loaded with a projectile from Hornady.

-The projectile is a Super Shock Tip projectile.
-It reaches 2,200 feet per second and is designed to deliver controlled expansion at high velocities.
+The projectile is a Super Shock Tip projectile, reaching 2,200 feet per second.
+It’s designed to deliver controlled expansion at high velocities.

 - SST projectile expands on contact and penetrates with near reckless abandon

 - Hornady’s Interlock ring keeps the copper jacket and leads internals together, allowing for excellent weight retention and penetration without over-penetration